Frequently asked questions – Softwood lumber

 The U.S. Department of Commerce issued the final results of the fourth administrative reviews on July 27, 2023.
 The new duty assessment rates took effect when Commerce published the results in the U.S. Federal Register on August 1st, 2023.
 On August 31, 2023, the U.S. Department of Commerce amended the fourth administrative review anti-dumping duty rates due to ministerial errors.

-For how long will the fourth administrative review rates be in effect?
+For how long were the fourth administrative review rates in effect?

-For companies covered by the fifth administrative reviews, the cash deposit rates from the final results of the fourth administrative reviews will be in effect until the final results from the fifth administrative reviews are issued, likely in August 2024.
+For companies covered by the fifth administrative reviews, the cash deposit rates from the final results of the fourth administrative reviews were in effect for approximately one year, until they were superseded by the final results of the fifth administrative reviews which took effect on August 19, 2024.

 For companies covered by the fourth administrative reviews, but not the fifth administrative reviews, the final rates from the fourth administrative reviews will continue to apply until these companies are included in a future administrative review, at which point the rates will be superseded by the results of that particular administrative review.